Here's a look at the life of Mark David Chapman, killer of singer/songwriter John Lennon.

 Father: David Chapman, former sergeant, U.S. Air Force

 Marriage: Gloria (Abe) Chapman, (June 1979-present)

 Education: DeKalb Junior College, dropped out; Covenant College, dropped out

-Other Facts: As documented in the press, he is known for an obsessive devotion to "The Catcher in the Rye," J.D.
+As documented in the press, he is known for an obsessive devotion to "The Catcher in the Rye," J.D.
 Salinger's novel about teenage alienation.